Carpal tunnel syndrome

 • Splint provision

-You may be provided with a split (see photo), usually only to wear at night, to hold your wrist in a neutral position.
+You may be given a splint.
+The splint is usually only to wear at night, to hold your wrist in a neutral position.
 This allows for maximum space in the tunnel, reducing the pressure on your median nerve.
-This is a very safe treatment and around one in three patients find these helpful, with no other treatment needed.

 What happens if I choose not to have the operation?